Cost of Living in San Francisco, CA [2025]

 The average San Francisco resident pays $226.86 per month in utilities, which is slightly lower than California and national averages for basic utilities like gas, water, and electricity.
 This is likely due to the city's temperate weather, with average highs in the fifties during winter, minimizing heating needs.

 While not included in traditional utility calculations, budgeting for internet and cell phone service is essential.
-The national average for cell phone service sits around $119 per month, while average internet costs per month can be anywhere from $20 to $300, depending on your needs.
+According to Numbeo, the average cost of cell phone service in San Francisco sits around $58.64 per month, while average internet costs per month average $66.33

 Overall, San Francisco's utility costs fall within the national average.
 This figure can fluctuate based on factors like residence size, usage habits, and season.
 While not the most expensive aspect of living in San Francisco, utilities are a necessary consideration when planning your monthly budget.